 that is, for all~$x\in \R^{d_1}$,~$y\in \R^{d_2}$,

 A sequence~$\varphi$ is trivially decoupling if for all~$f\in \mathfrak{X}(\R^{d_1})$,~$\varphi$ satisfies

 \end{definition}

-The Stiefel-equivariance and Grassmann-equivariance properties are stronger than the orthogonal-equivariance in the following sense.
-The proof is omitted as it is nearly identical to~\cite[Lem.\ts 4.2 and 6.1]{McLachlan16bsm}. \begin{proposition}[\cite{McLachlan16bsm}] If~$\varphi$ is Stiefel-equivariant, then~$\varphi$ is local, orthogonal-equivariant, and trivially decoupling.
-If~$\varphi=(\varphi_d\colon \mathfrak{X}(\R^d)\rightarrow\mathfrak{X}(\R^d))_d$ is Grassmann-equivariant, then~$\varphi$ is orthogonal-equivariant, trivially decoupling, and decoupling. \end{proposition}
+The left-orthogonal-equivariance and right-orthogonal-equivariance properties are stronger than the orthogonal-equivariance in the following sense.
+The proof is omitted as it is nearly identical to~\cite[Lem.\ts 4.2 and 6.1]{McLachlan16bsm}. \begin{proposition}[\cite{McLachlan16bsm}] Let~$\varphi=(\varphi_d\colon \mathfrak{X}(\R^d)\rightarrow\mathfrak{X}(\R^d))_d$ be a sequence of smooth maps.
+If~$\varphi$ is left-orthogonal-equivariant, then~$\varphi$ is local, orthogonal-equivariant, and trivially decoupling.
+If~$\varphi$ is right-orthogonal-equivariant, then~$\varphi$ is orthogonal-equivariant, trivially decoupling, and decoupling. \end{proposition}

 We summarise the links between the different geometric properties in the following graph for clarity.